 In another few seconds Dad notices Eric start to get a bit red in the face; he also sees his son's breathing pick up.
 "That's one of those SOSs!," Dad exclaims.
 "I think he's done showing off right now."
 Dad cuddles Eric closely and speaks quietly into his ear.
 The baby's color returns to normal and his breathing slows down as he melts into his dad's arms.

-Babies do have remarkable abilities to see.
+Babies do have remarkable abilities to see and can see their mother's face at birth!
+Research shows that a four-hour-old baby can even pick her mother out of a lineup of women's photos!
 However, there is a normal hesitancy with most babies as they engage with and follow an object.
 They are especially attracted by the human face.
 They seem programmed to respond to the contrasting colors, curves, and movement of a parent's face.
-Research shows that a four-hour-old baby can even pick her mother out of a lineup of women's photos!

 Babies who are born early, or who are more fragile, may have normal vision but not yet be able to orient as fully to a toy or to Dad's face as Eric can.
 The doula may notice that such a baby only gets still and quiet when a rattle is shaken.
 But she know that this, too, is normal.
 Watching for those SOSs and giving extra support with swaddling or letting the baby suck a finger will help some babies orient easier.
 Surprisingly, some babies who are not yet able to look at a toy may simply lift their chin toward the object as proof that "I get it!
 I just can't do it right now!"

-Eric's dad is reassured to see how attending to the rate and rhythm of this play, responding to his son's SOSs, and offering a little extra support when needed helps Eric attend and respond to the wonderful world around him--and Dad feel more connected to the newest member of his family.
+Eric's dad is reassured to see how attending to the rate and rhythm of this play, responding to his son's SOSs, and offering a little extra support when needed helps Eric pay attention to and respond to the wonderful world around him--and Dad feel more connected to the newest member of his family.